Wabinabi/Argos/src/esp32/as7-gamma/On-Board Software.md

 Conventional drones complete a pre-flight checklist before operation, however, this is not the case with AS7.
 Given the GPS-denied nature of the drone, these interlocks have been disabled.
 Thus the only requirement for arming is that a battery and motors be present.

 The electronics package contains an accelerometer and compass, in addition to the ones mounted on the flight controller.
 These operate independently of the flight system and are not required for flight.
-They are, however, used for data collection and position estimation for the 3D map.
+They are, however, used for data collection and position estimation for the 3D point cloud.

 ### Data Gathering and Hardware Features

 The AS7 drone houses an electronics package for collecting mapping data of the environment.
-Sensors on-board collect and store the data onto the MicroSD card located the rear of the drone.
+On-board sensors collect and store the data onto the MicroSD card located on the rear of the drone.

 #### Setting up the MicroSD Card